Adroiti/docs-for-code-review-tools/RuboCop/Style-GuardClause.md

-Pattern: Guard clause
+Pattern: Unused guard clause

 Issue: -

 ## Description

-Use a guard clause instead of wrapping the code inside a conditional expression
+Use a guard clause instead of wrapping the code inside a conditional expression.

 ### Example